Spanish verbs: Tener

 Tener is a verb with the basic meaning of "to have", in its essential sense of "to possess", "to hold", "to own".
-As in English, it can also express obligation (tener que + infinitive).
+As in English, it can also express obligation (tener que + infinitive, "have to"/ "got to").
 It also appears in a number of phrases that show emotion or physical states, expressed by nouns, which in English tend to be expressed by "to be" and an adjective.